gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Math/Gapotchenko.FX.Math.Graphs/README.md

 ### Stable Topological Sort of a Sequence

-Sorting a sequence of elements in topological order is another play on topological sorting idea.
+Sorting a sequence of elements in topological order is another play on the topological sorting idea.

-Say we have a sequence of elements `{A, B, C, D, E, F}`.
+Say we have a sequence of elements `[A, B, C, D, E, F]`.
 Some elements depend on others:

 - A depends on B
 - B depends on D